Volume 14, Issue 1 (January & February-In Press 2023) BCN 2023, 14(1): 0-0 | Back to browse issues page

 URL: http://bcn.iums.ac.ir/article-1-2169-en.html

-1- Department of Anatomy, College of Medicine and Health Sciences, Afe Babalola University Ado-Ekiti Nigeria.
+1- Department of Anatomy, College of Medicine and Health Sciences, Afe Babalola University Ado-Ekiti, Nigeria.

-2- Department of Medical Laboratory Science, College of Medicine and Health Sciences, Afe Babalola University Ado-Ekiti Nigeria.
+2- Department of Medical Laboratory Science, College of Medicine and Health Sciences, Afe Babalola University, Ado-Ekiti, Nigeria.

-3- Department of Anatomy, College of Health Technology Ijero-Ekiti, Nigeria.
+3- Department of Anatomy, College of Health Technology, Ijero-Ekiti, Nigeria.

-4- Department of Anatomy, University of Ilorin, Ilorin Nigeria.
+4- Department of Anatomy, University of Ilorin, Ilorin, Nigeria.

 Abstract:

-Results: Relative to Veh, datumetine downregulate the expression of CamKIIα in the hippocampus and PFC but not in the cerebellum, CREB was also upregulated in the PFC only, but pCREB was also upregulated in all the three brain regions observed, while BDNF was only upregulated in both hippocampus and PFC of Datumetine relative to Veh.
-MK-801 on the other hand reversed some of the effects of datumetine in the brain regions observed.
+Results: Relative to vehicle (Veh), datumetine downregulate calcium calmodulin kinase II alpha (CamKIIα) expression in the hippocampus and prefrontal cortex (PFC) but not in the cerebellum, cyclic AMP response element binding protein (CREB) was also upregulated only in the PFC but phosphorylated CREB (pCREB) was also upregulated in three brain regions observed, while brain-derived neurotrophic factor (BDNF) was only upregulated in hippocampus and PFC of Datumetine relative to vehicle (Veh).
+On the other hand, dizocilpine (MK-801) reversed some of the effects of datumetine in the observed brain regions.
 No major histological alterations were observed in the different brain regions immunohistochemically.

-Conclusion: We conclude that a single low dose of datumetine moderately enhances NMDAR activity.
+Conclusion: We conclude that a low dose of datumetine moderately enhances NMDAR activity.
 This showed the neuroprotective potentials of low datumetine exposure.

 Type of Study: Original | Subject: Behavioral Neuroscience

-Received: 2021/05/13 | Accepted: 2021/06/30 | Published: 2023/01/12
+Received: 2021/05/13 | Accepted: 2021/06/30 | Published: 2023/01/1

 Add your comments about this article : Your username or Email: